Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why guided routines should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why guided routines should be judged with fair criteria", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
-This article gives context for "Why guided routines should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: guided routines" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: guided routines", the reader may be in a rushed morning with no time for a long wellness plan, and the job is to choose one cue that already exists in the day.
+This article gives context for "Fair criteria: guided routines", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway